somayeh-yah/individuell-examination-strajk-bowling/README.md

 - number of bowlers and lanes should match.

 - An error should occur if the number of people is less than 0.

+- The Confirmation page should have a button that I can use to navigate back to the main page.

+- I should be able to book a reservation for my visit.

+- I should get a confirmation message with my booking information.

+- The confirmation message should contain the visit date.

+- The confirmation message should contain the visit time.

+- The confirmation message should contain the total sum for my reservation.